sordina/sordina.github.io/_drafts/moments-of-inertia-prejudice.markdown

 ---
 layout: post
-title:  "Prejudice and Moments of Inertia"
+title:  "Opinions and Moments of Inertia"
 categories: blog
 ---